SenmiaoORZ/SenmiaoORZ/README.md

 I will join the BMW group in Ohio as a Data Science Fall Intern.
 See you in Ohio!

-I recently accepted an internship as an MLE at Maize-Lab Ann Arbor.
+I recently completed an internship as an MLE at Maize-Lab Ann Arbor.